xkapil/Notes/Refactoring/venkat-refactoring-notes.md

 * Throw/Refactor everything you do every few minutes.
 It can be hard, but approach it well.

+* Knock dependency before you try to Mock dependency.

 * Fears while refactoring:

   * What if I break a working piece?
 Automated tests should handle this fear.